Landfill Airspace Management & Planning

 But did you know that most landfills can drastically improve their efficiency and decrease costs by implementing both short-term and long-term sequencing plans?
 Managing your short-term soil usage and cell construction as well as long-term airspace can extend the life of your landfill by years and help you cut costs and work more efficiently.

-In order to do this, site-specific Operational Planning and Sequencing (OPS) – sometimes also called fill sequence plans – should be a part of every landfill’s budget.
-OPS drawings, when properly prepared, cover approximately 18 to 24 months of fill activity and consider the following:
+In order to do this, site-specific Fill Sequence Plans (FSP) should be a part of every landfill’s budget.
+FSP drawings, when properly prepared, cover approximately 18 to 24 months of fill activity and consider the following:

 - Primary environmental conditions that impact operations

 - Snow/Wet Weather or high winds

 - Surface water runoff which reduces site maintenance of slopes and decks

 - Daily and Intermediate cover soil stockpile locations

 When fill plans are optimized based on operational issues like the fill sequence plans that Blue Ridge Services offers, the cost savings and improvement in efficiency is often substantial.

 A flat piece of paper with a sequencing plan on it might make a lot of sense to an engineer, but how does your crew translate a 2D plan to a 3D world?
 Enter Virtual Reality for Landfill Fill Sequence Planning!